commondatageek/explojure/README.md

 # explojure

-A Clojure library designed to ... well, that part is up to you.
+A simple, solid library for data munging in Clojure.

 ## Usage